jamarju/hexloader-avr/README.md

 Rebooting into bootloader
 ```

-After receiving 128 bytes, the current page is erased and flashed while more data for the next page queues up.
+After receiving a full page (128 or 256 bytes depending on the AVR model), the current page is erased and flashed while more data for the next page queues up.

 ### Flow control